Adele has been a youth services librarian for 25 years and a mother to a daughter from China for 20 years.

 The Lantern Festival in China

-2021 is designated as the Year of the Ox.
-The Chinese New Year celebration begins on Friday, February 12, and culminates two weeks later with the Lantern Festival.
+The Chinese New Year celebration begins each February and culminates two weeks later with the Lantern Festival.
 This coincides with the first full moon of the new year according to the Chinese calendar.

 During the Lantern Festival, people in many cities, towns, and villages come together to light and admire a variety of colored lanterns, appreciate the beautiful full moon, set off fireworks, and watch lion and dragon dances.

 If you're here, it's the Year of the Ox.
 Here are two templates you can use to make your own lanterns for the new year!

 Year of the Ox Lantern #1

 This template has two pages you can print.
 One of them is a pattern for making the lantern itself.
 If you haven’t made a cut-paper Chinese lantern before, you can find a good tutorial at How to Make Unique Chinese Lanterns.

 Cut out the handle and attach it to the top of the lantern.
 Once you have made the lantern base, you can cut out the facial features and attach them to the lantern.